I greet you this day,

 The two main methods are:

-First Method (No Fractions Method): This method is recommended for those who do not like dealing with fractions.
+First Method (No Fractions Method): This method is recommended for those who do not like

 The steps are: